anushaporeddy030697/student_internship_management/README.md

 9/9/22
 We have worked on creating home page and selected background image

+we have drawn rough sketches for the Student, Company and Admin pages.

 ** Manikanta Arumilli **
 ------------------------
 I am manikanta I have a quiet good experience on html and css it helps me to do a website design and style sheets for my project